cea-trust-platform/cea-trust-platform.github.io/_classes/post-processing.md

 Moreover, do you know also that the best moments you spend after running a simulation are those where you visualize your results.
 With TRUST, this is surely possible.
 However, keep in mind that you should explicitly define what you want to visualize, which fields, probes, statistics, which format and at what frequency.

-All this is done via the TRUST C++ classes: `Post_processing` or `Post_processings` (aliases `Postraitement` or `Postraitements`.
-The difference between both classes is that the first creats one post-processing object, while the other can create N object if you ask for N post-processing blocs.
-These keywords should be placed at the end of the `Problem` bloc.
+All this is done via the TRUST C++ classes: `Post_processing` or `Post_processings` (aliases `Postraitement` or `Postraitements`).
+The difference between both classes is that the first one creates a single post-processing object, while the other can creates N objects if you ask for N post-processing blocks.
+These keywords should be placed at the end of the `Problem` block.
 Click **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/classPostraitement__base.html)** to see the Doxygen documentation of the `Postraitement` class.

-For both cases (whatever which class you use, `Post_processing` or `Post_processings`) you can define the following.
+In both cases (whatever which class you use, `Post_processing` or `Post_processings`) you can define the following.

 # Probes

 This is done by the C++ class `Sonde` or `Sondes` (list of probes).
 You can request spatial/temporal variation/evolution of any field (should be known by TRUST).
 The values can be extracted at a single point in space, at a segment of points or in a plane.

-**Attention:** The probe coordinates should be given in Cartesian coordinates (X, Y, Z), including axi-symmetrical cases.
+**Attention:** The probe coordinates should be given in Cartesian coordinates (X, Y, Z) even in axisymmetric cases.

-# Define New Fields
+# Define New Fields (Advanced Fields)

-This is done by the C++ class `Definition_champ`.
-In this bloc you can create new complex fields for advanced postprocessing.
+This is done by the C++ class `Definition_champs`.
+In this block, you can create new complex fields for advanced post-processings.
+For example, post-process custom quantities not directly available from the datafile (average of a field, error between TRUST and analytical solution, ...).

 # Write Fields

-This is dome by the C++ class `Fields` or `Champs`.
-Here you can specify the frequency by the keywor `dt_post`.
-For example, the following syntax is used to visualize the pressure (at center of the elements) each 1000 seconds.
+This is done by the C++ class `Fields` or `Champs`.
+Here you can specify the frequency by the keyword `dt_post`.
+For example, the following syntax is used to post-process (and therefore visualize) the pressure (at center of the elements) each 1000 **physical seconds** of the simulation.

     Post_processing
     {